ireun/nbp-api/README.md

-# NBP Api implemented in Spring
+# NBP Api implemented in Spring Reactive

 ## How to build:
 `.\gradlew build`